 The region of eastern Spain between Barcelona and Tarragona is a contrasting landscape of heavily-visited tourist cities backed by swathes of agricultural land, dotted with rugged national parks.
-The sheer scale of the area and habitats makes it almost overwhelming - much different to all the islands I've become used to visiting.
+The sheer scale of the area and habitats makes it almost overwhelming - significantly different to all the islands I've become used to visiting.

 DAY 1 - Ermita Santa Marina

-On our first day, we took a local drive around the area, stopping at various sites including the Ermita Santa Marina, a hermitage set in a rather nice area of forest and scrub.
+On our first day, we took a drive around the local area, stopping at various sites including the Ermita Santa Marina, a hermitage set in a rather nice area of forest and scrub.
 There was a beautifully-decorated church, a small café, and across the road the crumbling remains of an old hotel constructed in 1917, but long since abandoned.
 A spring-fed font and pool containing cold, clear water was present at the front of the complex, claimed to have healing properties, from which people were filling water bottles up.

-In these conditions, the best thing to do is to slow down and look closely at the surroundings.
-Things not on the wing are usually sat still, hoping you'll miss them.
 On the fennel was the ubiquitous Graphosoma italicum, while on the lower fronds some very small early-instar Swallowtail (Papilio machaon) caterpillars were grazing.
 Spanish Gatekeepers (Pyronia bathseba), Southern White Admirals (Limenitis reducta) and a gorgeous Queen of Spain Fritillary (Issoria lathonia) flitted past.

 Above: Spanish Gatekeeper, Large Psammodromus, Graphosoma italicum, weevil (Genus Coniocleonus), Graptostethus servus, Valgus hemipterus, Queen of Spain Fritillary, and a tiny early instar Swallowtail caterpillar.

 A large yellow Lixus weevil became visible on the thistle stem next to me.
 I cupped a hand underneath and it dropped, but missed my hand and fell on a leaf below.
 Again I tried to slip my hand underneath, but again I missed as it folded its legs in and rolled out of sight.
 Oh well, better luck next time.
-However, sitting on the leaf that the weevil had fallen past was a small dirty shieldbug that would have been completely invisible had the weevil not dropped off next to it.
+However, sitting on the leaf that the weevil had fallen past was a small dirty shieldbug which would have been completely invisible had the weevil not dropped off next to it.
 Next to Echium and with the characteristic warty texture and prominent hump on the end of the scutellum, it could only be Psacasta tuberculata, a cousin of my target species and one I was not expecting to see - which arguably makes it even more exciting.

 Next to the scrub were some boulders, under which Tom found the wonderful Ant Nest Cricket (Myrmecophilus acervorum) in a Lasius nest.
 These tiny (3mm) crickets live as kleptoparasites in ant nests, where various behavioural and chemical cues mean that the ants accept them in the colony.
 They have no stridulatory organs, and no wings, taking on a very distinctive smooth, hunchbacked appearance.